ignaspu/quiz-app/README.md

 3. Choose answer before time runs out
 4. See correct answer after selection
 5. Finish all questions to see final score
-6. Save your score to MongoDB leaderboard
-7. Check where you rank against others
+6. Check where you rank against others
-8. Try again to improve your score!
+7. Try again to improve your score!

 ## Installation & Setup